 PCs equipped with wireless cards or adapters can communicate without cumbersome cables.
 By sharing the same wireless settings, within their transmission radius, they form a wireless network.
 This is sometimes called a WLAN, or Wireless Local Area Network.
-The Router bridges wireless networks of both 802.11b and 802.11g standards and wired networks, allowing them to communicate with each other.
+The Wireless-G Broadband Router with RangeBooster bridges wireless networks of both 802.11b and 802.11g standards and wired networks, allowing them to communicate with each other.